There are at least two bands with the name Interference.

-Interference are a group centred around Fergus O’Farrell.
-The central core worked as a live band to great acclaim in the 90’s.
-This led to an album where many great and famous extra members contributed. (see The Cast below) Fergus attracts collaboration.
+1) Interference is a band centred around Fergus O’Farrell (born on June 30, 1967, died on February 2nd, 2016 in Cork, Ireland).
+The central core worked as a live band to great acclaim in the 1990s.
+This led to an album where many great and famous extra members contributed. (see The Cast below) Fergus attracted collaboration.
 He lived for a time in The Winstanley Shoe Factory, hosting jam sessions with many of the Dublin bands of the time.

 Relationships established then continue: Fergus co-wrote and guests with Maria Doyle Kennedy, Glen Hansard, and Liam O Maonlaoi.
 Many Interference songs were written with lyricist Malcolm McClancy.
 Gavin Harte worked with Ferg for years to realise the album.
 They enlisted “DanDan” FitzGerald to design a studio and to oversee the recording and production.
 Interference made their own album independently.
 Some of the production techniques were adopted by the current wave of artistes, who make their own albums, often in home studios.
 Indeed, even U2 borrowed the name, and a remarkably similar logo.
 Some of the Interference output is strangely prophetic.

 2) Interference was a short-lived band with Anne Demaranis, David Linton and Michael Brown.